-People who co-own property can also commit larceny if they deprive their co-owner(s) of their right to the property.
-Thus, if three friends jointly purchase a computer and one of the friends moves away with the computer without the consent of the other friends, he has committed larceny.
+People who co-own property can also commit larceny if they deprive any co-owners of their right to the property.
+So, if three friends jointly purchase a computer and one of the friends moves away with the computer without the consent of the other friends, this would constitute larceny.

 Without the Owner's Consent

 Even if someone intends to steal a piece of property, no larceny occurs if the owner consents to the transfer of ownership of the property.
 However, it would be a crime if the owner transferred the property due to another person's deceit or fraud, although these situations are covered by other property crimes.

 The Taker's Intent

 The final element of larceny involves the taker's intent to permanently deprive the owner of the use and enjoyment of the property.
-In other words, if the person who took the property intended to give it back eventually, the taking doesn't amount to larceny.
+In other words, if the person who took the property intended to eventually give it back, this would not constitute larceny.

-Larceny is a specific intent crime, which means that the person taking the property must specifically intend to commit larceny there can be no larceny by mistake.
-In addition to the example above, a person could have a reasonable belief that they own the property they are taking, thus they would not have the specific intent of taking someone else's property that would be required for a larceny.
+Larceny is a specific intent crime, which means that the person taking the property must specifically intend to commit larceny.
+So in a situation where a person reasonably believes that they own the property they are taking, they would not have the specific intent of required for larceny.

 Degrees of Larceny